mkrobs/photo-website/README.md

 # Wedding Photography Website

 ##
-- Run live-server in public to view site
+- Run live-server in 'Public' to view site
 - Change language by changing 'en' to 'fi' or 'sv' in: body class="home" onload="translate('en','lng-tag')"
+- (Was set to change by clicking the language in the menu, but changed to different pages for SEO)

 ### Suggestions
 - Add your suggestions